In this article, we will take a look at the antiviral effects of CBD in relation to the COVID-19 virus.

-While the exact mechanism of action responsible for this effect needs further research, in a different study, it’s hypothesized that CBD acts as an ‘inverse agonist’ of the Cannabinoid 2 receptor (CB2).
+While the exact mechanism of action responsible for this effect needs further research, in a different study (2), it’s hypothesized that CBD acts as an ‘inverse agonist’ of the Cannabinoid 2 receptor (CB2).

 This means CBD can block the activation of the CB2 receptor.
 Preventing the activation of the CB2 receptor, in turn, has been shown to inhibit immune cell migration.
 The inhibition of immune cell migration, in turn, is associated with anti-inflammatory effects.

-CBD Users Have Statistically a Lower Chance to Contact COVID-19
+CBD Users Have a Statistically Lower Chance to Contract COVID-19